 23. Wedding Planner and Organizer

-If you have organizational skills, you can start working as a wedding planner and organizer.
+If you have organizational skills, you can start working as a wedding planner and organizer to put on large events.
 A good thing is you can start this business today as you won’t require any office space.

 24. Online Tutoring